 Continue reading “What the Hec++k!”

-Scala Italy is the Italian conference of the Scala Language now to the 7th edition – a time to meet old friends, to make new friends, to talk about programming and to attend high-quality speech about the Scala language.
+Scala Italy is the Italian conference of the Scala Language now to the 7th edition – a time to meet old friends, make new friends, talk about programming, and attend high-quality speeches about the Scala language.

 This year, following the tradition, started in 2018 🙂 the conference lasted two full days.

-Conference videos are published in this Vimeo channel.
+Conference videos are published on this Vimeo channel.

 Continue reading “Scala Italy 2019”

 This isn’t too bad and possibly a sign of maturity.
-Even the content of some talks of the conference seems to confirm this idea.
+Even the content of some talks at the conference seems to confirm this idea.